-Parents usually have numerous questions about orthodontic treatment for their children.
-According to the American Association of Orthodontists, orthodontic treatment for children should start at around seven years of age.
+Parents usually have numerous questions about orthodontics treatment for their children.
+According to the American Association of Orthodontists, orthodontics treatment for children should start at around seven years of age.
 This allows Drs.
 Brian St. Louis and George Cantu to evaluate the child’s existing and incoming teeth to determine whether or not early treatment might be necessary.

 What is early orthodontic treatment?

 Early orthodontic treatment, known as Phase One, usually begins when the child is eight or nine years old.
 The goal is to correct bite problems such as an underbite as well as guide the jaw’s growth pattern.
 It also helps to make room in the mouth for the permanent teeth to be properly placed as they come in.
 This will greatly reduce the risk of the child needing extractions later in life due to his or her teeth getting crowded.

 There are several ways that you can determine whether your child needs early treatment.
 If you observe any of these characteristics or behaviors, you should talk to Drs.
 Brian St. Louis and George Cantu.

 - Early loss of baby teeth (before age five)

 - Lat loss of baby teeth (after age five or six)

 - The child’s teeth do not meet properly or at all

 - Front teeth are crowded (you won’t see this until the child is about seven or eight)